Chief Executive Officer

 We aim to ensure that any young, passionate and ambitious African child who aspires to join the sports industry is not pressured into believing that it is not a viable career path.
 Most importantly, we want to guarantee that no young girl with a love for sports feels limited in the industry due to her gender.

-The African Sports Network is positioned to give students an upright support system to enable them to excel in school while at the same time working towards transforming Africa’s sports business industry.
+The African Sports Network is positioned to give students an upright support system to enable them to excel in school and their athletic career, while at the same time working towards transforming Africa’s sports business industry.

 At our events, they have the ability to dream and strive for a better future for the African sports industry, with mentors to guide them in their self-discovery and friends to encourage them beyond their failures.
-The Sports Leadership Bootcamps give students a proper foundation for self-development and exposes them to a life of limitless opportunities in line with their passion for sports.
+The Sports Leadership Workshops and other similar events give students a proper foundation for self-development and exposes them to a life of limitless opportunities in line with their passion for sports.

 They will also be strategically placed to seize any opportunities that come their way as they will have exemplary social and entrepreneurial skills, as well as expertise in the business of sports.
 In addition, they will have a network of like-minded people who will support them with their ventures.